 Repeated exposure to UV radiation can cause a number of serious (and seriously icky) eye problems, including cataracts, pterygiums (overgrowth of tissue from the white of the eye onto the cornea), solar keratopathy (cloudiness of the cornea), cancer of the conjunctiva, and skin cancer of the eyelids.

 And it's just as important to protect children's eyes from the sun with sunglasses (as soon as you can convince them to keep them on); UV exposure in childhood is related to skin problems later in life, and it's likely to be much the same for eyes.

-Look for a lens category of at least 2 or preferably 3.
-Under AS/NZS 1067:2003, sunglasses and fashion spectacles are classified as one of the following:
+When buying sunglasses, look for a lens category of at least 2 or preferably 3.
+Under AS/NZS 1067.1:2016, sunglasses and fashion spectacles are classified as one of the following: